SEL Tip: Navigating End-Of-Year Issues

 SEL Tip: i-Can!
 Activity Ideas

 In the park?
 In your living room?
 A house full of friends?
 On your own?
-No matter where you are, who you’re with, or what time it is, i-Can! activities are a great way to flex your i-Can! mindset AND have fun! i-Can! activities use a modified version of the Stanford University
+Wherever you are, we have i-Can! activity ideas for you!
+These activities are a great way to flex your i-Can! mindset AND have fun! i-Can! activities use a modified version of the Stanford University design thinking process, which

 Read More >>

 It’s 6:00 p.m. and your family is juggling homework, dinner, and evening extra curriculars, when you hear it, the voice of your children speaking the dreaded sentence, “I’m bored.”
 Your eyes widen slightly in disbelief and you wonder, “How could anyone be bored amidst this avalanche of activity?”
-But this time, instead of letting
+Here’s our advice for responding to

 Read More >>